lexbor/docs/source/examples/styles/walk.md

 ## Conclusion

-This code example highlights the integration of HTML parsing and CSS styling using the Lexbor library.
+This code example highlights the integration of HTML parsing and CSS styling using the `lexbor` library.
 By utilizing the provided functions and callback methods, developers can effectively manipulate and inspect styles associated with HTML elements.
 The careful arrangement of initialization, parsing, walking through styles, and resource cleanup demonstrates best practices in managing